 The plan is to introduce non-seasonal vegetable cultivation in greenhouses, edible mushroom cultivation, ginger and turmeric cultivation, beekeeping training and the training of 2 people as seed traders (state certificate) and start-up support for setting up a business.
 The creation of Farmers’ Groups and their networking with local government enable government funding and advocacy to be mobilized.

-Project sponsor: Phase Austria
+Project partner: Phase Austria

-Project partner: Phase Nepal
+Local organization: Phase Nepal